-Agencies should refer to the CSE Policy document Staffs Section 4Ha, S-o-T Section D14 and follow the process outlined.
+Agencies should refer to the CSE Policy document Staffordshire Section 4Ha, Stoke-on-Trent Section D14 and follow the process outlined.
 Referrals should be made to First Response (Staffordshire) or the Safeguarding Referral Team (Stoke-on-Trent) or to the Police.
 This form is to collect intelligence only and may then be used to assist police in building a case.